nj180903/Hybrid-CNN-Transformer-Model-for-Optimized-Crop-Management/README.md

 pip install streamlit
 This will run both the frontend and backend from the same file (croptest.py), providing a seamless user experience.

-Live Demo
-You can interact with the model and try out crop recognition, health status evaluation, and disease type prediction in real-time through the following link: https://farmerassistant.streamlit.app/ .

 Demo Features:
 Upload Crop Images: Upload crop images and get instant predictions.